-Further away from the city center to the northwest, but easily accessible by public transportation, the Parque Juan Carlos I offers all sorts of activities free of charge: electric tourist train, bikes on loan, and guided walks.
+Farther away from the city center to the northwest, yet still easily accessible by public transportation, Parque Juan Carlos I offers all sorts of activities free of charge: electric tourist train, bikes on loan and guided walks.
 It features a canoeing lake, lots of playgrounds, sculptures, olive groves, sport fields and a skating area.
-There is also a themed garden dedicated to the 3 main religions that coexist in Spain: Judaism, Christianity and Islam.
+There is also a themed garden dedicated to the three main religions that coexist in Spain: Judaism, Christianity, and Islam.

-Another fun and unique idea, offered by Across Madrid, is a three-hour tour that introduces families to the history and traditions of Madrid.
-Children will feel like they are on a treasure hunt as they watch out for bears, lions, and all sorts of heroes and historical creatures.
+Another fun and unique idea offered by Across Madrid is a three-hour tour that introduces families to the history and traditions of the city.
+Children will feel like they are on a treasure hunt as they watch out for bears, lions and all sorts of heroes and historical creatures.

-If your children are aged 8 and over, and you are staying in Madrid for at least 4 days, this pottery-painting café offers a few hours of creative fun.
-You can choose from over 100 different pottery pieces, with prices starting at €13 for a mug.
+If your children are aged 8 and over and you are staying in Madrid for at least four days, this pottery-painting café offers a few hours of creative fun.
+You can choose from more than 100 different pottery pieces, with prices starting at €13 for a mug.
 Once you have decided on an item, you can take your time decorating it while you enjoy a hot drink.
-The painted piece must remain in the shop to be finished in the oven, but it will be ready for pickup 3 days after your visit.
+The painted piece must remain in the shop to be finished in the oven, but it will be ready for pickup three days after your visit.
 The family-friendly environment provides a nice break from busy sightseeing and is a great way to rest everyone’s feet while children create a unique souvenir, the perfect alternative to the commercial keepsakes sold elsewhere!

-Note: under 8-years old are welcome but only in the mornings.
+Note: Kids under 8 are welcome, but only in the mornings.

-This world-class museum is home to the Spanish royal collection of paintings, and although it can be overwhelming to try to take it all in, hiring an Art Historian to guide your family through the exhibits will ensure that it is a fun learning experience for everyone; Across Madrid tours at the Museo del Prado keep children engaged, as they learn about the highlights of the collection.
-They also offer a guided visit to the National Archaeological Museum.
+Madrid’s most famous museum is home to the Spanish royal collection of paintings, and although it can be overwhelming to try to take it all in, hiring an art historian to guide your family through the exhibits will ensure that it is a fun learning experience for everyone.
+Across Madrid tours at the Museo del Prado keep children engaged as they learn about the highlights of the collection.
+Also on offer is a guided visit to the National Archaeological Museum.